appyay-projects/jen-starter/README.md

 These vaiables are used in the layout templates (_header.html and _footer.html).
 More properties can be added to this object as needed.

 ## Master-detail pattern
-Jen enables facilitation of the master-detail pattern (i.e. a list pages and accompanying detail pages for each list item).
+Jen enables facilitation of the master-detail pattern (i.e. list page and accompanying detail pages for each list item).

 ### Detail pages
 The master-detail pattern (i.e. a list page and a detail page), is demonstrated in the features page folder: